Exploring the Predictability of Cryptocurrencies via Bayesian Hidden Markov Models: Data and Methodology

 We assess the performance of the studied models based on their predicting ability.
 Reflecting the logical positivism of the Bayesian approach stating that \emph{a model is as good as its predictions} \cite{Ge10,Gui11}, the predictive accuracy is valued not only for its own sake but rather for comparing different models within the Bayesian framework.
+In this study, we obtain a sample of the $L$ one-step-look ahead predictions, $\hat{Y}_l, l=1,\dots,L$, from the empirical posterior predictive distribution, utilizing the MCMC output.
+Specifically, at the $i$-th MCMC iteration and for $l=1\dots L$ we construct an one-step-look-ahead forecast $\hat{y}_{l,i}$ as follows.
+Given the model parameter estimates, we simulate the hidden state $Z_l$ form the discrete distribution based on the transition probability matrix $P^{\(l-1\)}_i$.
+Then, conditional on the hidden state, we draw the prediction $\hat{y}_{l,i}$ from the $\mathcal{N}\(X_{l-1}B_{Z_{l}},\sigma^2_{Z_l}\)$.
+Thus, by the end of the MCMC iterations, we get a sample of the $L$ empirical predictive distributions.

 Focusing on the accuracy of the predictive density, we rely on two distance-based metrics: the Continuous Rank Probability Score (CRPS) and the Mean Square Error (MSE).
 Let $y_p$ be the actual forecasting values with distribution $F_p$.
-Utilizing the MCMC output, we obtain a sample of the $L$ one-step-look ahead predictions, $\hat{Y}_l, l=1,\dots,L$ , from the empirical posterior predictive distribution.
 For every out-of-sample observation, the CRPS is defined as, We compute the CRPS numerically, using the identity of \cite{Sze05}

 were $\hat{Y}_l,\hat{Y}^{\prime}_l$ are independent replicates from the estimated (empirical) posterior predictive distribution.
-The MSE for the $l$-th,, $l=1,\dots,L$, out-of-sample observation is defined as where $N$ is the MCMC sample size.
+The MSE for the $l$-th out-of-sample observation is defined as

+where $N$ is the MCMC sample size.
 We report the the CRPS and MSE for every prediction over all MCMC iterations and the average CRPS and MSE over all observations.
 The best model among its counterparts, is the one with the lowest CRPS and MSE.